-The extended frame model of the COSIMA research unit
+The extended framework of the COSIMA research unit

 1. the knowledge-based approach via the assessment of the underlying professional knowledge base,